diku-dk/futhark-mem-sc22/README.md

 Welcome to `futhark-mem-sc22`.
 The purpose of this repository is to help reproduce the results of the "Memory Optimizations in an Array Language" paper submitted to SC22.
-This artifact reproduces tables I, II, III, IV, V, and VI.
+This artifact reproduces tables I, II, III, IV, V, VI and VII.

 ## Initial setup